dwarry/sactest/README.md

 # sactest
-Simple test project to investigate the Spark Atlas Connector
+Simple test project to investigate the Spark Atlas Connector.
+This is intended to be a Minimal Reproducible Example of using Spark in the way that our existing ETL scripts do, in order to validate that Atlas can collect the lineage metadata we are expecting.

 ## Environment
 * The test was run on a new cluster with HDP3.1.4 installed.